karlstav/cava/README.md

      window_transparency = (0 disable, 1 enable)

-A quick demo showing off what can be done by enabling both the transparency and borderless window modes:
+A quick demo showing off what can be done by enabling transparency and disabling window borders:
 ![transparency](http://i.imgur.com/QscuEh8.gif "transparency")

 Thanks